microsoft/BotFramework-WebChat/docs/HOOKS.md

 This function is for rendering an activity and its attachments inside a React element.
 Because of the parent-child relationship, the caller will need to pass a render function in order for the attachment to create a render function for the activity.
 When rendering the activity, the caller will need to pass `activity` and `nextVisibleActivity`.
 This function is a composition of `activityRendererMiddleware`, which is passed as a prop.

-Because not all activities are rendered, for example, event activities are not rendered.
-The `nextVisibleActivity` is the pointer to next visible activity and is intended for activity status renderer on grouping timestamps for adjacent activities.
+Note that not all activities are rendered, e.g. the event activity.
+Because of this, those activities will not be rendered.
+The `nextVisibleActivity` is the pointer to the next visible activity and is intended for the activity status renderer on grouping timestamps for adjacent activities.

 ### New in 4.8.0